siruma/DS-group-project/README.md

 - Any communication protocol / Internet protocol suite can be used: HTTP(S), MQTT, AMQP, CoAP, ..
 -->

-Python 12.3
+- Python 12.3
-Pygame 2.5.2
+- Pygame 2.5.2

+Communication:
-Communication: TCP
+- TCP

+Database:
+- SQLite